 If preaching that obedience is necessary for salvation nullifies God’s grace, then Jesus nullified God’s grace by His preaching.

 Now let’s consider the gospel of the apostles.
 If the preaching of repentance nullifies the gospel of God’s grace, then Peter and Paul’s preaching also nullified God’s grace, because they preached that no one could be saved without repentance.
 Had they not, they would have been disobedient to Jesus’ explicit command that “repentance for forgiveness of sins should be proclaimed in His name” (Luke 24:47).
 But having received His grace, they didn’t consider themselves relieved of the responsibility to obey Him.
-They preached that people must repent if their sins were to be forgiven.
+They preached that people must repent to receive forgiveness for their sins.

-On the day of Pentecost, when his convicted audience asked what they should do, Peter responded, “Repent, and let each of you be baptized in the name of Jesus Christ for the forgiveness of your sins; and you shall receive the gift of the Holy Spirit” (Acts 2:38, emphasis added).
+On the day of Pentecost, when his convicted audience asked what they should do, Peter responded, “Repent, and let each of you be baptized in the name of Jesus Christ for the forgiveness of your sins; and you shall receive the gift of the Holy Spirit” (Acts 2:38).
 Didn’t Peter know that people are saved by faith?
 Why then didn’t he mention faith or believing to his audience?
-Simply because those who believed would repent.
+Simply because only those who believed his message would repent.

-During his second sermon at the portico of Solomon, Peter declared, “Repent therefore and return, that your sins may be wiped away” (Acts 3:19, emphasis added).
-Now that is preaching “repentance for forgiveness of sins” (Luke 24:47, emphasis added).
+During his second sermon at the portico of Solomon, Peter declared, “Repent therefore and return, that your sins may be wiped away” (Acts 3:19).
+That is preaching “repentance for forgiveness of sins” (Luke 24:47).

 He is the one whom God exalted to His right hand as a Prince and a Savior, to grant repentance to Israel, and forgiveness of sins (Acts 5:31, emphasis added).